 He also gives us some perspective in the politics of some of the places he visits.
 I read some reviews of people criticizing him for it, but, in my opinion, it only makes the tale richer.

 The coolest thing is that every country featured in this well written, informative and inspiring book is on my list 🙂

 The name caught my attention before I read a single review.
 And it paid off.
 Kristin Newman walk us through her full-of-wanderlust life.
 Was she feeling blue?
 She booked a ticket.
 Was she trying to get over a breakup?
 She booked a ticket.
 Was she celebrating a promotion?
 She booked a ticket.
 You get the idea, right?
 Her adventures are funny, sexy, empowering, candid and sweet.
 Especially the women that are reading this, get this book!
 It might be a bit to graphic for some, but I can actually relate to parts of it, so it was great form me to read.

 For the series-lovers out there, Kristin is a sitcom writer.
 Remember in HIMYM when Robin went to Argentina and came back with Enrique Iglesias?
 Can you guess who wrote it?

 For all of you who are wondering if the grass is greener on the other side, Steven Primrose-Smith has the answer.
-He biked through 22,000 miles (35.400 kms) trying to see all the capitals in Europe (even though he has a weird way to count them).
-He experiences first-hand how people, food, roads and bureaucracy work around the continent, telling us all about it with a colourful and sarcastic sense of humour.
+He biked through 22,000 miles (35.400 km) trying to see all the capitals in Europe (even though he has a weird way to count them).
+He experiences first-hand how people, food, roads and bureaucracy work around the continent, telling us all about it with a colorful and sarcastic sense of humor.
 His trip is hard and fun at the same time, like most things in life.
 There’s a lot to learn about oneself reading about his journey.

 Anything you would recommend?
 I’d love to hear about what you’re reading.
 And please let me know if you liked these books!